makeabilitylab/physcomp/arduino/led-blink3.md

 ## Circuit

 The circuit is the same as our basic [LED blink lesson](led-blink.md) but we duplicate it three times—once for each LED.
-We could use any of the Arduino's GPIO pins, and we chose Pins 2, 5, and 9 simply to space out the circuit and make it easier to read.
+We could use any of the Arduino's GPIO pins, but we chose Pins 2, 5, and 9 simply to space out the circuit and make it easier to read.

 By now, this circuit and wiring should feel familiar.
 Indeed, you may not even need a wiring diagram like this to help!

 ![Wiring diagram for three LEDs hooked up to Pins 2, 5, and 9 (with anodes facing pins and cathodes connected to GND with current limiting resistors)](assets/images/ArduinoUno_LEDBlink3_WiringDiagramWithSchematic.png)

 Recall that each LED color has a unique forward voltage Vf.
 In this case, our red LED has a Vf between 2.0-2.4V, our blue LED between 3.0-3.4V, and our yellow LED between 2.0-2.4V.
-To simplify things, we'll use the same value resistor for each LED circuit (220Ω); however, you could customize them to try and balance brightness levels.
+To simplify things, we'll use the same value resistor for each LED circuit (220Ω); however, you could use different resistors for each LED to try and balance brightness levels.

 ![Image of the Sparkfun multi-color LED pack showing different Vfs for the different LED colors](assets/images/SparkfunMulticolorLEDPack.png)
-**Note:** The [LED assorted pack ](https://www.sparkfun.com/products/12062) from Sparkfun.com.
+The [LED assorted pack ](https://www.sparkfun.com/products/12062) from Sparkfun.com, which shows the Vdrop (or Vf) for each LED.
 {: .fs-1 }

 ## Writing code

-We are going to implement two approaches:
+We are going to implement two multi-rate blinking approaches:

 1. The first introduces the overall idea of using state tracking variables and state change timestamps to control timing output without `delays()`.
 2. The second will use the same approach but simplified using object-oriented programming.
 Here, we'll also show you how to make and use a `C++` class in Arduino.